 Reasons to Floss

-We recommend flossing at least once a day.
-Oral hygiene care is largely about routine and habit, so we also recommend leaving your floss somewhere clearly visible, forming an imperishable bond in your mind between the act of brushing and the act of flossing.
-Where one comes to mind, so should the other, to ensure the entirety of your teeth receive the care they require.
+Flossing at least once a day is advised.
+Because oral hygiene is largely about routine and habit, we recommend keeping your floss somewhere visible, forming an indelible mental link between the acts of brushing and flossing.
+Where one comes to mind, the other should as well, to ensure that all of your teeth are properly cared for.

 Should you brush or floss first?